-- Students must be in the classroom before the bell rings. - If a student is tardy to school in the morning, he/she should report to the office to register his/her attendance and obtain a tardy slip. - If a student is tardy to class, he/she should report directly to class.
-He/she will be charged with an unexcused tardy unless he/she brings an excused tardy slip to the teacher. - Students tardy to class and late to school will be tracked separately.
+- Students must be in the classroom before the bell rings or they will be tardy. - If a student is late to school in the morning, a tardy slip must be obtained from the office before reporting to class. - Students tardy to class and late to school will be tracked separately.